pjmartinkus/College_Basketball/Notebooks/markdown/Retrieving Data.md

 # The location where the files will be saved
 path = '../Data/SportsReference/'

-# We will be creating a csv file of data for each season from 2003 to 2019
+# We will be creating a csv file of data for each season
-for year in range(2002, 2019):
+for year in range(2002, 2024):

     # Set the path for the current year data
     stats_path = path + str(year) + '_stats.csv'